antlr/antlr5/README.md

 You will find the [Book source code](http://pragprog.com/titles/tpantlr2/source_code) useful.

-## Additional grammars (for ANTLR 4)
+## Additional grammars

+As of now, there is no collection of grammars for ANTLR 5, but we plan to grow such collection in [grammars-v5](https://github.com/antlr/grammars-v5), which is currently empty.

-[This repository](https://github.com/antlr/grammars-v4) is a collection of grammars without actions where the root directory name is the all-lowercase name of the language parsed by the grammar.
+Until we get grammars for ANTLR 5, you can take a look at [this repository](https://github.com/antlr/grammars-v4); it is a collection of grammars for ANTLR 4 without actions where the root directory name is the all-lowercase name of the language parsed by the grammar.
 For example, java, cpp, csharp, c, etc...